 “personal” means things that are not readily available to the public.

 The most common items for bands to give are CDs and t-shirts.
 Make sure you autograph them to make them personal.
-If you can, include the name of the person receiving the gift as well as the bands signatures.
+If you can, include the name of the person receiving the gift as well as the band’s signatures.
 You could write something like: “Pastor Nate Rocks” for a youth group leader or “Right Side Cast loves Marie” for a house party host.
-One of my favorite gifts was to put together a gift bag (I made them to sell at the bands merchandise table) with one of whatever the band had to sell – CD, t-shirt, buttons, jewelry, photos etc. The recipient could then keep whatever they wanted and give away the rest.

 Have the gift ready to give to people that you would like to work with again.
 If you get to the show and it is such a mess that you definitely will not work with that promoter again (we have all had that happen to us more than once), the band should not feel obligated to give the Thank You gift.
 Keep it and use it at the next show.
-The exception to this would be if you have advertised that anyone who books a show will receive a free gift – then, you must honor your word.
+The exception to this would be if you’ve advertised that anyone who books a show will receive a free gift—then, you must honor your word.

 Working with the same promoter more than once?

 You should not repeat their initial Thank You gift.
-Instead, print an 8×10 photo of the band posed with the promoter from the last show.
+Instead, print an 8 x 10 photo of the band posed with the promoter from the last show.
 Yes, you do have to plan ahead enough to take the photo.
 Autograph it and put it in a nice frame.
-Be sure to include a personal message written on the photo with the bands signatures.
+Be sure to include a personal message written on the photo with the band’s signatures.
 Watch for clearance sales on frames all year long and this should be an easy, inexpensive but very personal gift.

 Get Your FREE Christian Band Booking Calendar